KellyKey/VersionOne.Integration.QualityCenter/README.md

 ## Want to contribute?
 If you are interested in contributing to this project, please contact [VersionOne openAgile Support](mailto:openAgileSupport@versionone.com).

-This is only a quick change
+This is only a quick change to Readme